1. Initial events list

 code:

-.
-We have also defined our autoincremented index as i
+single instance as event.
+We have also defined our autoincremented index as i.

 Of course names can be adjusted to our variables and convention i.e.: